NOAA-PSL/score-monitoring/README.md

 SCORE_DB_BASE_LOCATION = '/path/to/score-db/src/score_db_base.py'
 ```

+EXPERIMENT_NAME and EXPERIMENT_WALLCLOCK_START are user defined values which are used for registering experiments and then referencing that experiment when storing other data, including file counts and metrics.
+Once registered, these values need to stay consistent.
+STORAGE_LOCATION_BUCKET is the root name of the S3 bucket, this must match what is in AWS.
+STORAGE_LOCATION_PLATFORM is a metadata value used for referencing the storage location for registration and file counts.
+STORAGE_LOCATION_KEY is the key location in the S3 bucket beneath the root to be used.
+This will be used for metadata registration and pulling data.
+The value can be an empty string if the top of the S3 bucket is being used and no '/' should be in the front of the key.
 The SCORE_DB_BASE_LOCATION value will be the absolute path to score-db downloaded in step one to the specific level of the score_db_base.py script as show in the example.

 ### **3. Update the cylc suite**